šŸ’»

 For the team:

 • Being unable to bring up personal issues at work.
-The right place for these is in 1:1s with your manager, not a public Slack channels.
+The right place for these is in 1:1s with your manager, not a public Slack channel.

 • Being unable to express your beliefs outside of work (on social media or by attending political events, for example).